mendix/docs/content/en/docs/appstore/connectors/aws-s3-connector.md

 #### 3.2.3 List Object

-This action lists all the objects in an S3 bucket.
+This activity lists all the objects in an S3 bucket.

 **Parameters**

-* Object of entity type `Credentials` – these belong to a AWS user managed using the `AWSAuthentication` module
+* Object of entity type `Credentials` – obtained from the [AWS Authentication](/appstore/connectors/aws-authentication/) connector
-* Object of entity type `Bucket` – the bucket you are querying
+* Object of entity type `Bucket` – the bucket that you are querying

 **Returns**

-* List of objects of entity type `S3Object` which are in the bucket you supplied as a parameter
+* List of objects of entity type `S3Object` which are in the bucket that you supplied as a parameter

 #### 3.2.4 Get Object

-This action returns the contents of a single object defined by an object of entity type `S3Object`.
+This activity returns the contents of a single object defined by an object of entity type `S3Object`.

 **Parameters**

-* Object of entity type `Credentials` – these belong to a AWS user managed using the `AWSAuthentication` module
+* Object of entity type `Credentials` – obtained from the [AWS Authentication](/appstore/connectors/aws-authentication/) connector
-* Object of type `S3Object` – the object which you want to download — the object must contain the `Key` of the object and be associated with the desired `Bucket`
+* Object of type `S3Object` – the object which you want to download; must contain the `Key` of the object and be associated with the desired `Bucket`

 **Returns**

-* Object of type `Document` – contains the content of the S3 object requested          |
+* Object of type `Document` – contains the content of the S3 object requested

 #### 3.2.5 Put Object

-This action puts the contents of a `Document` object into a single object defined by an object of entity type `S3Object`.
+This activity puts the contents of a `Document` object into a single object defined by an object of entity type `S3Object`.
 The name of the object is the `Name` attribute of the `Document`.
-This action can update an existing object, or it can create a new object.
+This activity can update an existing object, or it can create a new object.

 **Parameters**

-* Object of entity type `Credentials` – these belong to a AWS user managed using the `AWSAuthentication` module
+* Object of entity type `Credentials` – obtained from the [AWS Authentication](/appstore/connectors/aws-authentication/) connector
-* Object of type `Document` – contains the data you want to upload to AWS S3 Storage — the `Name` attribute of the document contains the `Key` of the S3 object where the content is put, see [Creating object key names](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) in the AWS S3 documentation for information about creating valid object keys
+* Object of type `Document` – contains the data you want to upload to AWS S3 Storage; the `Name` attribute of the document contains the [Key](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) of the S3 object where the content is put
 * Object of type `Bucket` – the destination bucket where you want to upload the object

 **Returns**